sochub/kibana_backup/README.md

 ![](https://image.flaticon.com/icons/svg/1983/1983619.svg =250x250)

 With this script you can make a backup copy of different instances of KIBANA (just saved object).
-It basically connects to the API and then saves the data in an S3.
+Basically connects to the API and then saves the data in an S3.
 You need the following environment variables to function.

 ###Tables